henriquemoreiraa/henriquemoreiraa/README.md

 Web Developer
 -------------------

-I've been studying web development for six months.
+I've been studying web development for a while.
 Currently, I'm learning React JS, Typescript and Next JS.
 I love making things and getting them done.
 I'm excited to share some very cool stuff with you soon!

 * 🌍  I'm based in São Paulo - Brazil